vanajmoorthy/speechylang/README.md

 `npm install speechylang` or `npm install speechylang -g`

+You also have to have [node.js](https://www.npmjs.com/) installed first

 You can start the REPL by using the command `speechy` and run speechy files using `speechy run path/to/file/example.spy`

 (Keep in mind that speechy files use the .spy extension).